 Well we reached a massive milestone at MINT this week – our 100th MINTie Dose of Positivity broadcast.

-And to cap off this historic event we had the inspirational story of Alice Rowen Hall from the lady herself.
+And to celebrate this pretty amazing amount of positivity throughout such tricky times, we heard the inspirational story of North East entrepreneur Alice Rowen Hall from the lady herself.

 This is definitely a recording not to miss – and if you did join us on the day then watch it again because there is so much in the content that you may want to reflect on it all and pull out what is relevant to you and your business.